Juvenile Delinquency Cases in California

 A juvenile is considered anyone who was under the age of 18-years-old at the time of the criminal violation.
 Like adults, juveniles must conform their conduct to the requirements of the law.
 They too must face the consequences for violating the law.

-Unlike adult cases that are predominantly governed by the California Penal Code, juvenile delinquency cases are governed by the California Welfare & Institution Code.
-While a juvenile can be charged with committing the same crimes as an adult, the procedures surrounding the proceedings are very different from an adult case.
+Unlike adult cases that are predominantly governed by the California Penal Code, juvenile criminal cases are governed by the California Welfare & Institution Code.
+While a juvenile can be charged with committing the same crimes as an adult, the procedures surrounding the proceedings are very different than those in adult criminal court.

 Most evident when walking into court on a juvenile delinquency case is that the proceedings are all confidential in nature.
 Thus, there won’t be dozens of other defendants in the courtroom listening to what happens in a juvenile case in delinquency court.

 In juvenile cases, the only people allowed in the courtroom are the juvenile, his/her parent or guardian, the attorneys, and court staff.
 All other people are excluded from the courtroom.
 The reason for excluding people in delinquency court is so that upon finishing the case, the juvenile’s record can be sealed and very few people know what happened in the case.

 Moreover, since juvenile proceedings are governed by a separate set of rules, there are different programs, consequences, and motions that can assist in beating a juvenile case.
 California is particularly lenient when it comes to juvenile crimes.
 It takes the “kids will be kids” approach to punishing juveniles.
 So, where in adult court you may end up getting time behind bars, most juvenile cases end with kids performing some kind community service.